Kenny Blank: Career

 As a voice actor, Blank provided the voice of the character Darren Patterson on the Nickelodeon animated series As Told by Ginger (2000–06), as well as earning a small role in All Grown Up!, as Sulky Boy's band member J.T.
 He appears in the Saints Row video game series as one of the selectable voices of the Boss, the main character of the series.
-He is the only voice who is selectable in all games in the series.
 Blank provided the English dub voice of Angelino in Mutafukaz.
 He is also the English dub voice of Philly the Kid in Cannon Busters.

 Other careers

 Since 1998, Blank has cinematographed, edited and directed a number of short films.
 He made his directorial debut in 1999 on the theme song for Mystery Men.
 Blank exhibited an experimental film, Manifested Intent, at the Urbanworld Film Festival.
 In 2019, Blank directed the television film In Broad Daylight for TV One.

 During the 1990s, he also worked as a composer, creating songs on The Montel Williams Show and providing the title theme for The Super.
 As a teenager, he contributed music to Kodak, Lego and commercials for other companies.